KEYFIAI/KIPS/KIPS/kip-3.md

 ---

 ## Simple Summary
 In order to push forward on our decentralization roadmap, we propose to distribute the 5.3m KEYFI community wallet into a series of allocations in preparation for the KeyFi DAO launch.
-It is also in the best interests of the project to spread out the large balance of this wallet in order to provide reassurance to new holders.

 ## Abstract
 If the proposal passes, we will follow the methods defined in the specifications for the transfer and burning of KEYFI tokens.